scubamount/scubamount.github.io/README.md

 notepad $PROFILE.AllUsersAllHosts
 ```

-Just put in your `Import-Module \\module\here` and `a` commands on separate lines in your 'Profile', and it will auto launch every time you start PowerShell.
+Just put in your `Import-Module \\module\here` and `Import-SALKProfiles` commands on separate lines in your 'Profile', and it will auto launch every time you start PowerShell.

 #### to find location of file, run